-Located close to the historic Suwannee River and the Santa Fe River, our area springs are an inviting source of cool, clear water that has attracted people for thousands of years.
+Located along the historic Suwannee River and the Santa Fe River, our area springs are an inviting source of cool, clear water that has attracted people for thousands of years.
 Swimming or snorkeling in the springs is a refreshing activity on a hot day.
 Popular for snorkeling and scuba diving, the headwaters of the springs are also a great spot for swimming.
 The springs run form a sparkling stream that meanders through hardwood wetlands to the Suwannee River.

 Whether you enjoy paddling, fishing, swimming, camping, observing wildlife or just plain relaxing you’ll find it all in the “Springs Capital of the World.”

-Is diving more your style?
+Diving more your style?
 Then visit Hart Springs or explore Ginnie Springs – world-renowned for cave diving.
 Come visit and enjoy our Southern Hospitality.

 Explore Our Natural Springs